Ajisco/Sami-Depression/README.md

 ## 📍 Limitations
 1. The dataset used was not large enough and can't be said to have generalized well despite the high metric values.
-2. The app starts slowly due to the free cloud service used (Render)
+2. The app starts slowly due to the free cloud service used (Render).
-3. Some musics are gyet to be added  and app might not contain all genres of musics yet. <br><br><br>
+3. Some musics are yet to be added and app might not contain all genres of musics yet. <br><br><br>

 ## 📍 To improve
 1. I would love to improve the dataset in size and quality.